Vinsukii/AIML425_Project/README.md

 ## Running
-* Ensure the installation specifcaiton is met (specifically 'gym')
+* Ensure the installation specification is met (specifically 'gym')
 * Modify the config file if needed
 * Navigate to the Code folder
 * Run python train.py or test.py